ddean4040/BP-Mandatory-Groups/readme.txt

 Currently known issues:

-* BP Group Management (0.42) has a bug so it doesn't handle the member action hook properly.
-Links from the Group Management menu won't work until that is fixed, or until you modify the `bp-group-management-bp-functions.php` file.
+* BP Group Management (0.4.3) or higher is needed to use the links from within BP Group Management.